rd-alliance/metadata-directory/standards/abcd-access-biological-collection-data.md

   biodiversity data).
 The ABCD Schema attempts to be comprehensive and highly structured, supporting data from a wide variety of databases.
 It is compatible with several existing data standards.
-Parallel structures exist so that either (or both) atomised data and free-text can be accommodated.</p><p>Sponsored by Biodiversity Information Standards TDWG - the Taxonomic Databases Working Group, the current specification was last modified in 2007.</p>
+Parallel structures exist so that either (or both) atomised data and free-text can be accommodated.</p><p>The ABCD Schema was ratified as a standard by the Biodiversity Information Standards Taxonomic Databases Working Group (TDWG) in 2005.
+It was developed as a community-driven effort, with contributions from CODATA, BioCASE and GBIF among other organizations.</p>
 website: http://wiki.tdwg.org/ABCD
 subjects:
 - life-sciences